loicpillard/Master/README.md

 - Output file (1) : new patch capacity file instead of the old one (overwritting)

-Python module : stats
+PYTHON MODULE : stats

 rename_results
-	Function copying and renaming the output files from simulations with quantiNemo Input file (0) : name of the directory where the simulation directories are stored, name of the type of simulation Output files (2+) : genotypes.arp and stats.txt
+- Function copying and renaming the output files from simulations with quantiNemo
+- Input file (0) : name of the directory where the simulation directories are stored, name of the type of simulation
+- Output files (2+) : genotypes.arp and stats.txt

 structure
-	Function creating a file containing the genotypes for STRUCTURE Input files (2) : file containing the coordinates with continents, genotypes.arp Output file (1) : file containing the genotypes and the continents for STRUCTURE
+- Function creating a file containing the genotypes for STRUCTURE
+- Input files (2) : file containing the coordinates with continents, genotypes.arp
+- Output file (1) : file containing the genotypes and the continents for STRUCTURE

 pca_pop
-	Function creating a file containing the genotypes, the continents and the populations for PCA per population Input files (2) : file containing the coordinates with continents, genotypes for STRUCTURE (from previous function) Output file (1) : file containing the genotypes, the continents and the populations for PCA per population
+- Function creating a file containing the genotypes, the continents and the populations for PCA per population
+- Input files (2) : file containing the coordinates with continents, genotypes for STRUCTURE (from previous function)
+- Output file (1) : file containing the genotypes, the continents and the populations for PCA per population

 fst_nbA
-	Function creating two files, one containing pairwise fst and pairwise distances, one containing number of alleles and distance from Addis Ababa
+- Function creating two files, one containing pairwise fst and pairwise distances, one containing number of alleles and distance from Addis Ababa
-	Input files (4) : stats file, pairwise distances file, distances from Addis Ababa file, coordinates with continents file Output files (2) : file containing pairwise fst and pairwise distances, file containing number of alleles and distance from Addis Ababa
+- Input files (4) : stats file, pairwise distances file, distances from Addis Ababa file, coordinates with continents file
+- Output files (2) : file containing pairwise fst and pairwise distances, file containing number of alleles and distance from Addis Ababa